CCVA Staff, Board and Committees

 Jessica earned her Bachelor of Fine Arts degree from Tulane University, successfully realizing a career in the arts as a theater stage manager, designer, and technician.
 Pursuing her theater career across the nation with groups of professionals and young performers, Jessica was able to work in a variety of communities, cultures, and genres of the performing arts.
 She grew within the industry and transitioned from backstage, creative roles into administrative and leadership positions in fundraising and events management.
 Her creative work also continued through Jessica’s involvement with young people and arts educational opportunities, which she has done for over twenty years and continues to do today.
 Jessica returned to school and earned her Master of Arts degree in Education Curriculum and Instruction from Kean University, then completed a New Jersey Teacher Certification in 2006.
 Jessica integrated educational technology into instructional practices, and consistently helped her colleagues learn the tech tools in their classrooms through formal and informal trainings.
 Jessica’s experiences with extracurricular programs as a teacher, tutor, professional development instructor, and mentor included working with a wide range of students at different age levels, learning abilities, economic advantages, and cultural backgrounds.

 Following almost a decade as a traditional educator, Jessica returned to the non profit work she loved by volunteering with and joining the staff of a small social service nonprofit.
-In 2013, she continued her work with youth and adult volunteers, community partners, and corporate groups at a local community garden, Habitat for Humanity, and onto her current role with the American Red Cross.
+In 2013, she continued her work with youth and adult volunteers, community partners, and corporate groups at a local community garden, Habitat for Humanity, and most recently with the American Red Cross.
 Jessica’s career in Volunteer Management and Administration includes supporting connections between people and purpose while leading volunteer and donor recognition and appreciation programs, implementing youth education and creative programs, facilitating formal trainings, directing volunteers, advising and mentoring youth, guiding high school volunteer clubs, and supporting robust relationships between corporate and community groups and the organizational mission.

 Jessica has made the most of the variety of volunteer positions and career-based experiences to build a strong framework on which she supports the missions and organizations with which she associates as well as her individual professional and personal goals.